Hans Raj Model School

-Hans Raj Model School (also called HRMS) is a co-educational private school in Punjabi Bagh, New Delhi, India, which provides education to pupils from kindergarten through the 12th grade.
-The school is located in the suburbs of West Delhi and is spread across 8 acres of green lawns.
-The kindergarten division is located in a separate 1.5-acre campus designed specifically to cater to the needs of young kids.
+Hans Raj Model School (HRMS) is a co-educational private school in Punjabi Bagh, New Delhi, India, providing education to students from kindergarten through the 12th grade, it is situated in the suburbs of West Delhi, spans 8 acres of green lawns, with its kindergarten division housed in a separate 1.5-acre campus.

-In 2009, 2012 and 2016, the school was ranked as one of the trendsetting schools of West Delhi in C-Fore surveys by Hindustan Times.
+The school was recognised as one of the ’Top’ schools of West Delhi in C-Fore surveys by Hindustan Times in 2009, 2012, and 2016.

 History

-Following along the ideals of the religious and social reformer, Swami Dayanand Saraswati and to impart knowledge in combination with that of the Vedas, the school was founded in the year 1966 by the D.A.V.
-College Managing Committee in New Delhi.
-Honouring the principles of Mahatma Hansraj, the school is a part of the 900+ schools and colleges managed by D.A.V.
+The school was founded by Swami Dayanand Saraswati in 1966 at New Delhi.
+Following the principles of Mahatma Hansraj, the school is a part of the 900+ schools and colleges managed by D.A.V.
 College Managing Committee in India and overseas.

-The founder principal of the school was Mr. Tilak Raj Gupta, a renowned educationalist mostly remembered for his innovative scheme of imparting free education to children of various sections of the society in the year 1984 for which he has also conferred the lifetime achievement by the National Progressive Schools’ Conference, India.
+The founding principal of the school was Mr. Tilak Raj Gupta, an educationalist who is known for his scheme of imparting free education to children of various sections of the society in the year 1984 for which he has also received the lifetime achievement by the National Progressive Schools’ Conference, India.

-Mrs. Heemal Handu Bhat is the current principal of the school.